viamrobotics/canon/README.md

 can be set with the "persistent" value set to true.
 In this mode, any canon executions that use that profile will be run in the same container.
 Exiting a shell (or a command ending) will not terminate the container either.

+### Listing active containers

+Run: `canon list` to list all currently running canon containers.

 ### Terminating persistent containers

-Run: `canon terminate` to terminate the container that would currently be used.
+Run: `canon terminate` to terminate the container that would currently be used (what is shown from `canon config`.)
-Optionally `-a` can be appended to terminate ALL canon-managed containers.
+Optionally `-a` can be appended to terminate ALL canon-managed containers (everything shown by `canon list` above.)

 ## Emulation